dustinest/libraries/io/tablereader/README.md

 		LocalDateTime realValue = TableResult.DATE.as(value);
 	}

-If you are looking for file Type supported, check ``SupportedFiles`` enumeratuion.
+If you are looking for file Type supported, check ``SupportedFiles`` enumeration.
 Also see ``TableReaderFactory`` for more entry point references.

 See test cases for more help